 For the past nearly 10 years, the Federal Reserve and all the central banks in all the industrialized nations have been managing interest rates to keep them outrageously low until the financial system had a chance to right itself.

 Now, we’re in the next phase of that great experiment.
-Economies are coming back online and central banks are starting to raise interest rates to keep inflation a bay while not shutting off the green shoots of growth.
+Economies are coming back online and central banks are raising interest rates to keep inflation a bay while not shutting off the green shoots of growth.

 But this isn’t a science.
 It’s a bit messy.
 It means that growth will be more uneven than it has been in the past.
-And you need to find firms with solid sales earnings growth as well as technical and fundamental strengths to keep the profits rolling.
+You need to find firms with solid sales earnings growth as well as technical and fundamental strengths to keep the profits rolling.

 These are seven fast-growing stocks to buy today that will keep you in good stead for years to come.